nashihab/nashihab/README.md

 </div>

 ## About Me:
-I'm currently doing my BSc in electrical and electronic engineering.
+BSc in electrical and electronic engineering.
 I love coding as a hobby and developing new projects.
 Arigatou gozaimasu

 ## Remember: